google/WebFundamentals/src/content/en/updates/2016/10/navigator-share.md

 </div>

 Once invoked it will bring up the native picker (see video) and allow you to share the data with the app chosen by the user.
-You need to supply at least one of 'text' or 'url' but may supply both if you like.

 <div class="clearfix"></div>